paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

 (a) The authority of the President under [section 3376 of title 5](./chapter-033-examination-selection-and-placement.md#section-3376) of the United States Code [this section] to prescribe regulations for the administration of subchapter VI, “Assignments to and from States,” of chapter 33 of that title [this chapter].

-(b) The authority of the President under section 205 (a)(4) of the Federal Civil Defense Act of 1950, as amended (50 U.S.C.
+(b) The authority of the President under section 205 (a)(4) of the Federal Civil Defense Act of 1950, as amended ([former] 50 U.S.C.
 App.
 2286(a)(4)), and as affected by Reorganization Plan No. 1 of 1958 (72 Stat.
 1799) [set out in the Appendix to this title], relating to the establishment and maintenance of personnel standards on the merit basis.

 Sec.
-2. To the extent that section 1(b) of this order is inconsistent with the provisions of Executive Order No. 10952 of July 20, 1961, as amended [formerly set out as a note under [section 2271 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2271&num=0&edition=prelim), Appendix, War and National Defense], section 1(b) shall control.
+2. To the extent that section 1(b) of this order is inconsistent with the provisions of Executive Order No. 10952 of July 20, 1961, as amended, section 1(b) shall control.

 <a id="section-3381"></a>